-Churros are a cinnamon sugar deep fried pastry.
+Churros are a cinnamon-sugar deep fried pastry.
 (Yes, they are as delicious as they sound).
-If you’ve ever had Cinnamon Toast Crunch cereal, you can compare the flavor of a churro to that.
+If you’ve ever had Cinnamon Toast Crunch® cereal, you can compare the flavor of Churros to that.

 Are churros soft or crunchy?

-Churros have a relatively hard outside and soft inside.
-The cinnamon sugar crystallizes from the heat of the fried churro and creates an addictive sugary and crispy exterior.
+They have a relatively crisp outside and soft inside.
+The cinnamon sugar crystallizes from the heat of the fried dough and creates an addictive sugary and crispy exterior.

 Texture-wise, they taste like a chewier, denser, and slightly crispy donut.

-- Make ahead: The churro dough can be refrigerated in an airtight container for up to 1 day before frying.
-When you’re ready to fry them up, wait until the dough is at room temperature.
+- Make ahead: Churro dough can be refrigerated in an airtight container for up to 1 day before frying.
+When you’re ready to fry them, let the dough come to room temperature.

-- If you’re frying ahead of time, don’t roll the fried dough in cinnamon sugar.
+- If you are frying the dough ahead of time, don’t roll the fried dough in cinnamon sugar.
 Allow the fried dough to cool completely and then store in an airtight container at room temperature (not in the fridge).
-Reheat the churros on a tray at 350 degrees F for about 3-5 minutes or until crisp again.
+Reheat the Churros on a tray at 350 degrees F for about 3-5 minutes or until crisp again.
 Then roll in the cinnamon sugar.
 (Fried ahead of time is best consumed within 1 to 2 days).